melsman/mlkit/doc/arm64-compiler-timings.md

 The table below uses the displayed HTML values, rounded to hundredths of a second.
 “Total” is the sum of the measured compiler phases, not elapsed compilation time.
-As the reports explain, timings are user CPU time excluding garbage collection.
+The timings are user CPU time including garbage collection.
+The archived reports incorrectly say that GC is excluded: `Timing.sml` uses `Timer.checkCPUTimer`, and MLKit’s `basis/Timer.sml` includes collector time in that result.
 They do not include assembler/linker time or program execution.
 Each report represents one run; small differences and values near zero should not be overinterpreted.
 This compares the two compiler/host combinations, not just the cost of emitting different instruction sets.